coolnikitav/CodingLearning/verilog/00-review-questions.md

 ## Set 4
+10. What is PLI?
+    - Programming Language Interface.
+It allows software developers to access and control simulation data within a simulation environment.
+9. What are some of the features in VHDL?
+   - 9 values of wires.
+8. What does timescale 1ns/1ps mean?
+   - It means that each step is 1 ns with precision in the picoseconds.
+7. Explain stages in the setup of a regression environment for simulations?
+   - Not sure what this is.
 6. Explain force and release commands in verilog.
+   - Force and release can be applied to wires, nets, variable.
+Force will override any action performed on the variable until it is released.
 5. What are good practices of writing FSM code?
    - Define states, know what causes them to transition, draw out the FSM diagram, understand how outputs are determined.
 4. What is meant by inertial delay?